 While Orange County farmers typically work year round and can be found selling their products during the winter markets - the fruits and ‘flowers’ of their labor really show through come April and early May.

 The markets get more colorful with fruits, flowers and veggies; and busier too with more vendors and visitors.
 Roadside and on-farm stands open up.
-And the best part, we think, is the opportunity to get out to a farm to pick (or cut) your own!
+The best part, we think, is the opportunity to get out to a farm to pick (or cut) your own!

-Know before you go: Be sure to respect each locations COVID-19 guidelines.
-Hours and availability may vary, so be sure to check online and make reservations in advance.
+Know before you go: Hours and availability may vary, so be sure to check online and make reservations in advance – if applicable.

 Strawberries